mozilla/universal-search/docs/metrics.md

     * `Fields.predicates.is_hostname`: `true` if the query appears to be a hostname.
     * `Fields.predicates.is_protocol`: `true` if the query appears to begin with a protocol.
     * `Fields.predicates.query_length`: `true` if the query is longer than 20 characters.
+    * `Fields.predicates.unusual`: `true` if the query was determined to be unusual (see the section above about discarding outliers)
 * `Fields.query`: the value of the `q` querystring parameter.
 Not collected if any predicates are `true`.
 * `Fields.status_code`: the HTTP status code of the response.
 Not collected if any predicates are `true`.